An analysis of Francis Ford Coppola’s cult psychological thriller The Conversation.

 The film’s many confessions

 Harry Caul can’t bear to be known.
 When girlfriend Amy asks about his personal life, he walks out on her.
-At the party, when his friends spy on him for a joke, he throws them out.
+And when his friends spy on him for a joke, he throws them out.

-Harry even confesses to Meredith that he loves Amy (yet can’t bring himself to show it, ultimately leaving him alone in the world).
+Harry even confesses to another woman that he loves Amy but can’t bring himself to show it, ultimately leaving him alone in the world.

 The final confession – or revelation, if you like – comes when he destroys his apartment at the end of the film.
 This is a literal revealing of hidden things … and yet there’s nothing to see.

 Harry is so disturbed at the thought of being spied on that he dismantles his home.

 The irony (or tragedy) is that there’s nothing for anyone to listen to.
 Harry never talks meaningfully to anyone and never reveals anything private.
 The only thing he seems to do freely is play the sax.

 There are so many double-crosses in The Conversation that it’s hard to keep up.
 Here are just some of the betrayals the film serves up: